fastrgv/hbox/README.md

 * pri1: Nboxes - NboxesOnGoals.........0 means all boxes on goals
 * pri2: Ncorrals - 1				.........0 means only 1 corral, i.e. pusher is free to roam
-* pri3: NblockedRooms			.........0 means no boxes block room-doors
+* pri3: NblockedDoors			.........more precisely: # boxes blocking doorways
 * pri4: NblockedBoxes			.........0 means all boxes are pushable

-* pri5: Furthest-Boxes First  .........non-linearly coerces most-distant boxes nearer their goals
+* pri5: Nearest-Boxes First   .........coerces closest boxes toward their goals

 * pri6: Exploratory				.........drives exploration of alternate, promising configurations

 Note that priority measure #1 counts a box as being on a goal only if it lies on its Hungarian-assigned goal, except when non-Hungarian solution methods are used.

-Note also that pri5 and pri6 are not available for nonHungarian methods #2 and #5.
+Note also that pri5 and pri6 are not available for nonHungarian method #2.

 All 6 priority measures are small non-negative integers (1..60) to be minimized.
 So it often occurs that there are many candidate nodes of the search-tree with the same measure.